Exclusive - U.S. expands China hiring probe to Morgan Stanley

-The U.S. Justice Department is probing Morgan Stanley (MS.N) for its hiring practices in China as part of an industry-wide investigation by the government into whether banks' employment of politically connected Chinese breached U.S. bribery laws, according to people familiar with the matter.
+The U.S. Justice Department is probing Morgan Stanley for its hiring practices in China, according to a person familiar with the matter.

-As part of the industry sweep, the U.S. Securities and Exchange Commission sent letters to Morgan Stanley and other banks, including Goldman Sachs (GS.N) and Citigroup (C.N), seeking information about their hiring practices, according to several people familiar with the matter.

-The SEC has asked the financial services firms to provide information about their hiring of the relatives of government officials in China, said two people, who were not authorized to speak publicly.
+The move comes as U.S. authorities expand their investigation into whether banks' hiring of politically connected Chinese employees may have breached U.S. bribery laws.

 JPMorgan has said it is cooperating with the probe.

+The Justice Department is working closely with the SEC, which has launched a sweeping investigation that has widened from JPMorgan to look at whether a number of financial services companies have been violating bribery laws through their hiring, said the person and another individual familiar with the probe.

-Apart from the four banks named in this story, Reuters could not determine how many other banks are under scrutiny.
+Apart from JPMorgan and Morgan Stanley, Reuters could not determine which other banks are under scrutiny.

+The SEC has asked firms across the global financial services industry to provide information about their hiring of the relatives of government officials in China, said the two people, who were not authorized to speak publicly.

+As part of that broader sweep, the SEC passed along information to the Justice Department about Morgan Stanley, one of the people said, while declining to provide details about what investigators uncovered.

 Another source confirmed Morgan Stanley did receive a letter from the SEC asking for information about its China hiring practices.
 The source said the firm has not been contacted by the Justice Department, which may indicate that the DOJ's criminal probe is at an early stage.